-- (a) As of June 30, 2024, the decrease of right-of-use ("ROU") assets was primarily due to the amortization of assets relating to existing leases with fixed lease payments, a higher portion of our new leases with variable lease payments and the impact of foreign currency translation.
-The decrease of lease liabilities was consistent with the decrease of ROU assets. - (b) During the quarter and year to date ended June 30, 2023, the Company was granted \$2 million and \$10 million in lease concessions from landlords related to the effects of the COVID-19 pandemic, respectively.
+(a) As of September 30, 2024, excluding the impact of foreign currency translation, right-of-use ("ROU") assets decreased, primarily due to the amortization of assets relating to existing leases with fixed lease payments and a higher portion of our leases with variable lease payments.
+The decrease of lease liabilities was consistent with the decrease of ROU assets.

+(b) During the quarter and year to date ended September 30, 2023, the Company was granted less than \$1 million and \$10 million in lease concessions from landlords related to the effects of the COVID-19 pandemic, respectively.
 The lease concessions were primarily in the form of rent reduction over the period of time when the Company's restaurant business was adversely impacted.
 The Company applied the interpretive guidance in a FASB staff question-and-answer document issued in April 2020 and elected: (1) not to evaluate whether a concession received in response to the COVID-19 pandemic is a lease modification and (2) to assume such concession was contemplated as part of the existing lease contract with no contract modification.
 Such concession was recognized as negative variable lease cost in the period the concession was granted.
 The Company was no longer granted such lease concession beginning in 2024.